Hot-wrist/hot-wrist/README.md

 ### Hi! 👋
-My name is John Ebinyi Odey aka Hotwrist.
+This is John Ebinyi Odey aka Hotwrist.
 I am a computer programmer (Python, Ruby, C/C++ Intel x86 Assembly), Certified Cybersecurity Technician, Web Application Penetration Tester, and a Malware Analyst.

 - 🔭 I’m currently working in the area of Cybersecurity(Web Application Security and Malware Analysis)...